Khaled John Klele is a Partner in the Firm’s Healthcare and Commercial Litigation Groups.

 Rankings & Recognitions

-Khaled has been honored by Benchmark Litigation in its 2021 edition as a “Future Star.”
+He has been honored by Benchmark Litigation in its 2021 edition, by inclusion on its list of “Future Stars.”

 See Awards and Honors Methodology.